 Arija Birze is a PhD student at the Dalla Lana School of Public Health in the Social & Behavioural Health Sciences stream.
 She received her Master of Arts in Sociology & Equity Studies in Education from OISE/UT in 2009.
 Before starting her doctoral program, Arija worked at the Wilson Centre as a Research Analyst II.
-She is now a 2014-16 Currie Fellowship recipient.
+She was a 2014-16 Currie Fellowship recipient.
 Her current research interests include how the gendered organization of emotional, high stress occupations is written into the body and biologically translated into health inequalities.
-Supervisor(s): Elise Paradis

 Cathy Fournier is a returning Research Fellow at the Wilson Centre, and is currently pursuing a PhD in Social Anthropology at Dalhousie University.
 Her research interests focus on the integration of Aboriginal healing practices and traditional forms of medicine within biomedicine, using decolonizing research methodologies.
 Cathy has been awarded a SSHRC Joseph Bombardier Doctoral Scholarship to support her studies.
 She has been a registered massage therapist for over 25 years and remains involved in massage therapy education.